peterroelants/linux_machine_ansible/README.md

 # Configure laptop with ansible

 This repo contains a proof-of-concept of how to configure machines with ansible.
-For now it can configure Peter's laptop.
+For now it can configure my local laptop.
 While I wouldn't recommend to run it on your machine out-of-the box it can be a template that can help you configure your machine with minimal changes.
 In the future, once we have to maintain multiple company machines, this can be used to standardise and maintain those machines.

 Disclaimer: Using ansible to configure machines starts making more sense when you have more machines to be configured.